AssessingSolar/AssessingSolar/assessingsolar/error_gallery/README.rst

 Example Error Gallery
 =====================

-This gallery shows examples of errors in irradiance measurements.
+This gallery shows examples of different types of errors in irradiance measurements.
 Community contributions are welcome!